gletort/FishFeats/docs/index.md

 	| <kbd>F2</kbd> | Show/hide the second layer, <kbd>F3</kbd> for the third layer...|

+### Pipeline: steps overview

+To guide users through the steps, we propose typical pipelines that can be followed with flowcharts [here](./FishFeatsFlowchartv5.pdf#page=1)

 ### Hierarchical clustering

 You can launch this analysis with `Plugins>fishfeats>Hierarchical clustering`.